alexch/codelikethis/public/lessons/javascript/logic.md

 Since the rules for type conversion are confusing, most JavaScript experts recommend:

 > always use `===`, never use `==`

+> Using `==` can have some very interesting side effects, see [Stackoverflow](https://stackoverflow.com/questions/359494/which-equals-operator-vs-should-be-used-in-javascript-comparisons)

 # Conjunction Junction